Magnus-github/CloudSegmentation/README.md

 | DeepLab_lr=0.0001 | 0.82     | 0.60     | 0.39     |

-Additionally, the plots below show the loss curves and the validation IoU for the different learning rates:
+Additionally, the plots below show the loss curves and the validation IoU for the different learning rates.
+It can be seen, that the DeepLabv3 model seems to be slightly better than the UNET.

 <p float="left">